Tue January 21, 2014

 Controversial KBOR Social Media Policy Will Stand - For Now

-In December, the Kansas Board of Regents instituted a policy governing social media use for the seven-university system in the state.
+In December, the Kansas Board of Regents instituted a policy governing social media use for the six-university system in the state.
 The controversy over the sweeping policy and the possibility of first amendment issues has been heating up ever since.
 KMUW's Aileen LeBlanc has this report:

 The policy was created three months after University of Kansas Professor David Guth sent out a provocative tweet aimed at the National Rifle Association.
 It was just hours after the Washington, D.C.
 Navy Yard Shooting.

 Some Kansas lawmakers initially called for Guth’s termination, saying unless he was dismissed, they would not support budget proposals or recommendations related to KU.
 Guth was not fired but put on administrative leave.
 He publically apologized and deleted his Twitter account.

 KBOR Associate Director of Communication and Government Relations, Breeze Richardson, says that Guth’s Sept.
 16 tweet, like many issues the board has faced in the past, illuminated an area in need of discussion.